ESPN Computer Releases New Top 25 Poll

-ESPN’s Basketball Power Index has updated its top 25 rankings following all of the craziness that took place in college basketball on Saturday.
+ESPN’s Basketball Power Index has updated its top 25 poll heading into the final days of January.
+There’s been some movement inside the top 25.

-Three top five teams – No. 3 Duke, No. 4 Auburn, No. 5 Butler – were upset on Saturday.
-It’s been that kind of year in college basketball.
-No team has been safe.
+The 2019-20 college basketball season has been a crazy one, with almost no one inside the top 10 able to hang onto their top rankings.

 - Duke